felipecacique/FinancialAssetPortfolioBacktester/README.md

 The project is structured as follows:

 - **app.py:** The main Flask application file.
-Contains the application routes and requests.
+Contains the application routes and requests for both the Backend and Frontend.

+### Frontend:

 - **templates/:** HTML templates for rendering web pages.
 - **templates/index.html:** Defines forms for user registration and login.
 - **templates/dashboard.html:** Create the dashboard page, containing a sidebar navigation, parameters form, buttons, charts, and table.
 - **static/:** Static assets (CSS, JavaScript, images).
+- **static/index-script.js:** JavaScript functionality of the login page.
+- **static/dashboard-script.js:** JavaScript functionality of the dashboard page.
+- **static/styles.css:** Define the visual styles and layout of a web page.

+### Backend:

 - **CriandoUmModeloDeInvestimento.py:** Performs backtesting of a monthly generated stock portfolio based on financial indicators and ranking system.
 - **PegarSitesEmSitesAutomatizarCarteira.py:** Web scraping module to collect financial data and create a ranking.
 - **database.sqlite:** Defines the user database using SQL-Lite.
 - **tabela.pickle:** Stores the fundamentus.com data.
+- **dados_empresa.csv:** Historical dataset with date, asset, price, and financial indicators provided by Varos.
+- **ibov.csv:** Ibov historical data.